mystor/mc4d/README.md

 Not all of the code in this project is 100% mine.
 This section acts as a place for me to credit the resources which I used to create mc4d.

-    GLFW starter code:
+    GLFW starter code / documentation:
-      Used to set up the event loop and an OpenGl 4.1 context. http://www.glfw.org/docs/latest/quick.html#quick_example
+      Used to set up the event loop and an OpenGl 4.1 context, as well as for keyboard input. http://www.glfw.org/docs/latest/quick.html#quick_example

     4d cross product and 4d to 3d projection math: